radumarias/rencfs/CONTRIBUTING.md

 6. Make the changes in your branch
 7. Add docs as they apply
 8. Add tests, benchmarks and examples for your changes, if applicable
 9. `cargo fmt --all` to format the code.
-You can configure your **IDE** to do this on save, [RustRover](https://www.jetbrains.com/help/rust/rustfmt.html) and [VSCode](https://code.visualstudio.com/docs/languages/rust#_formatting)
+You can configure your `IDE` to do this on save, [RustRover](https://www.jetbrains.com/help/rust/rustfmt.html) and [VSCode](https://code.visualstudio.com/docs/languages/rust#_formatting)
 10. `cargo clippy --all --release` and fix any erorrs
 11. **DON'T INCREASE THE VERSION NUMBER IN `Cargo.toml`, WE WILL DO THAN WHEN RELEASING**
-12. **MAKE SURE YOU RUN THIS BEFORE PUSHING TO THE REPO `./check-before-push-linux.sh`, `./check-before-push-macos.sh` or `cmd /c check-before-push-windows.bat` and fix any errors**
+12. Create a `git` `commit hook` file in `.git/hooks/pre-commit` with [this](hooks/pre-commit-linux) content, or [this](hooks/pre-commit-windows) for Windows.
+This whil run when you do `git commit`
+13. Commit your changes and if there are any errors fix them before you push them
-13. Create a **PR** back to the **parent** repo targeting the `main` branch and request review from owners of the repository
+14. Push your changes and create a `PR` back to the `parent` repo targeting the `main` branch and request review from owners of the repository
-14. Monitor the checks (GitHub actions runs) and fix the code if they are failing
+15. Monitor the checks (GitHub actions runs) and fix the code if they are failing
-15. Respond to any comments
+16. Respond to any comments
-16. In the end, ideally, it will be merged to `main`
+17. In the end, ideally, it will be merged to `main`